 This Course is Perfect…

-- If you want the skills to pursue a serious career in the industry
+- If you're a career changer and want the skills to seriously pursue a career in the VFX industry

 - Free online primer course before you start studying - so your foundation skills are up to speed